Defence Force of Haiti

 The Defence Force of Haiti (Force de Défense d'Haïti) was the envisaged name of the planned, reconstituted armed forces of the Republic of Haiti.
-Haiti had not had a regular armed forces since 1995; a process to reestablish them was initiated in 2011 and culminated in their remobilization (under the old name: Forces Armées d'Haiti - FAd'H) in 2017.
+Haiti had not had a regular armed forces since 1995; a process to reestablish them was initiated in 2011 and culminated in their remobilization under the old name, Forces Armées d'Haiti (FAd'H)), on November 18th, 2017.